-- ◆ Sample of sick leave record of individual staff (teaching or non-teaching) (Attachment 4) - ◆ Sample of other leave record of individual staff (teaching or non-teaching) (Attachment 5) - 11.
+- ♦ Sample of sick leave record of individual staff (teaching or non-teaching) (Attachment 4) - ♦ Sample of other leave record of individual staff (teaching or non-teaching) (Attachment 5) - 11.
 For proper management of leave matters, schools should keep the leave records of their staff up-to-date.
 These leave records should be available for inspection by officers authorised by the Permanent Secretary or the inspectors of schools as and when required.
 When a staff member leaves the employment of a school, the Certificate of Service prepared by the school for the staff member should state, among other things, the period(s) of no-pay leave taken (if any) and the sick leave balance.

-Date: Triplica De Senior School Development Officer, Regional Education Office ate: Senior Accounting Officer (Funds), Finance Division ate: The school head/teacher taking leave elete whichever is inappropriate appropriate Dear Sir r/Madam, No-pay Leave for School Head/Teachers Name of School: Name of Head/Teacher: I refer to the application for no-pay leave by Mr/Ms , (rank) of my school dated I wish to inform you that approval has been given to Mr/ to take no-pay leave of day(s) from inclusive on ground of: (a) 🗆 sick/maternity/special tuberculosis leave. (b) □ study leave for attending education-related course(s). (please specify) The course name: The organizing institution: (c) 🗆 leave due to poor health condition with medical documentary proof. (d) 🗆 leave for alleviating the redundancy problem of my school/another sch under the same sponsor.
-Note 1 ool (please specify the name of the other school: ) (e) □ other leave for reasons of personal affairs. (please specify the reason: ) of no-pa In view of the fact that Mr/Ms has been granted da ay leave, his/her incremental date will be adjusted to the first of
+Date: Triplica De Senior School Development Officer, Regional Education Office ate: Senior Accounting Officer (Funds), Finance Division ate: The school head/teacher taking leave elete whichever is inappropriate "as appropriate" Dear Si r/Madam, No-pay Leave for School Head/Teachers Name of School: Name of Head/Teacher: (rank) I refer to the application for no-pay leave by Mr/Ms, of my school dated I wish to inform you that approval has been given to Mr/Ms to take no-pay leave of day(s) from to inclusive Note 1 on ground of: (a) 🗆 sick/maternity/special tuberculosis leave. (b) □ study leave for attending education-related course(s). (please specify) The course name: The organizing institution: (c) 🗆 leave due to poor health condition with medical documentary proof. (d) 🗆 leave for alleviating the redundancy problem of my school/another school under the same sponsor. $^{\rm Note2}$ (please specify the name of the other school:) (e) 🗆 other leave for reasons of personal affairs. (please specify the reason:)